OLC-Bioinformatics/redmine-docs/docs/analysis/sipprverse.md

 ## What does it do?

-Use **Sipprverse** to detect predefined or custom gene targets directly in raw, paired-end FASTQ reads.
+Use **Sipprverse** to detect predefined or custom gene targets directly in raw or paired-end FASTQ reads.
 Sipprverse operates on unassembled read data; use [GeneSeekr](geneseekr.md) when the targets must be detected in FASTA-formatted assemblies.
+KMA can also analyze raw reads, but Sipprverse is the workflow intended for the supplied Sipprverse target analyses.

 ## How do I use it?